 The human body has emerged as a platform for devices—both for wearable wellbeing devices, and implantable medical devices (IMDs).
 IMDs include pacemakers, cochlear implants, deep brain stimulation for the treatment of Multiple Sclerosis and Parkinson’s Disease, dental implants, orthodontics and implantable contraceptive to name only a few.
-Technological size and cost reductions, along with power and battery improvements, has seen items that were once external have become wearable, and even insertable.
-In this context, insertables are defined as objects that go in, though and underneath the skin.
+Technological size and cost reductions, along with power and battery improvements, has seen items that were once strictly external become wearable, and even insertable.

 Instead of placing a device on the body when needed, and taking it off again when no longer required, it is now possible to augment the body in a semi-permanent way with an insertable device.
 This augmentation is typically not visible to others and is comparable to those who insert contact lenses rather than wearing glasses.
-In recent years we have seen the emergence of non-life-threatening health products becoming insertable such as female intrauterine devices (IUD) and sub-dermal contraceptive implants.
-As individuals become more comfortable with insertables, as well as body modifications, we are beginning to see voluntary use of insertable devices outside of the health sphere.
+In recent years, we have seen the emergence of non-life-threatening health products becoming insertable, such as female intrauterine devices (IUD) and sub-dermal contraceptive implants.
+As individuals become more comfortable with devices inside the body, as well as body modifications, we are beginning to see voluntary use of insertable devices outside of the health sphere.

 Kayla Heffernan, PhD Candidate, Microsoft Research Centre for SocialNUI, University of Melbourne